Contents

 - Install these scripts somewhere on your path

-– Select the directory containing the active configuration, in order to lookup information on HDFS- Add the following line to your
+HDFS_PREFIX– Select the local directory where you wish to mirror HDFSHADOOP_CONF_DIR– Select the directory containing the active configuration, in order to lookup information on HDFS- Add the following line to your

-source <HDFS-TOOLS>/henv
+.bash_profilesource <HDFS-TOOLS>/henv

 For Remote Connections